Oliver Bozanic: Central Coast Mariners (second spell)

 After being released by Reading at the end of the 2009–10 season, Bozanic returned to Australia to rejoin Central Coast Mariners.
 Bozanic made his debut for the club, in the opening game of the season, in a 1–0 win over debut club Melbourne Heart.
 Following his debut, Bozanic quickly earned himself in the first team and made an impressive display for the club.
 The club qualified for the A-League Finals Series, where he scored his first goal, in a 2–2 draw against Brisbane Roar.
 Then, in the Grand Final against the Brisbane Roar again, Bozanic scored in extra-time, at the 103rd minute, which seemed to be a winning goal until the opposition team scored in the last minutes, leading to go on penalty shoot-out, when the club lost 4–2.

 In the 2011–12 season, Bozanic featured only twenty times, due to international commitments for the national team.
 On his twenty-third birthday, on 8 January 2012, Bozanic scored a winning goal, in a 1–0 win over Sydney.
 Throughout February, Bozanic was not featured at the club, due to international commitments for the national team at the qualifying campaign for London 2012, where he was captain, but it was successful.
 On 26 February 2012, Bozanic, along with goalkeeper Mathew Ryan, returned to the first team at the club.
 At the conclusion to the season, Bozanic helped the club to win the A-League 2011–12 season.

 At the start of the 2012–13 season, Bozanic had not featured for six matches, due to an knee injury.
 Bozanic then made his return on 25 November 2012, in a 2–1 victory against Brisbane Roar.
 In mid-December, Bozanic suffered a head injury following a sickening head clash during a match against Newcastle Jets, which he resulted a concussion at the hospital.
 Bozanic was ruled out for a week.
-After three and half week out, Bozanic made his return, where he set up the only goal for Bernie Ibini-Isei, in a 1–0 win against Perth Glory.
+After three and a half week out, Bozanic made his return, where he set up the only goal for Bernie Ibini-Isei, in a 1–0 win against Perth Glory.
 On 28 March 2013, Bozanic signed a one-year contract extension with the club.
 At the conclusion to the season, Bozanic helped the club to win the A-League 2012–13 season, their second time in the row, and was featured in the A-League Grand Final, playing in defensive midfield with John Hutchinson, where they won 2–0 against Western Sydney Wanderers.

 In June 2013, Bozanic was among three players to be linked with Asian clubs, having been attracted by South Korean sides Busan IPark and Pohang Steelers.